 Root canal treatment can be done in one day (referred to as a one-visit RCT), however, it is possible that the dentist may require a two-visit RCT, based on the assessment of the tooth.
 Both visits are usually spaced out by one week of each other.

-This is because a tooth still undergoing treatment is more fragile and more prone to fracture, as compared to when it has been fully restored.
+This is because a tooth still undergoing treatment is more fragile and more prone to fracture when compared to when it has been fully restored.

 Saving a natural tooth when possible is a better decision, compared to opting for an extraction.
 When you save a tooth with endodontic treatment, you gain the cosmetic benefit of preserving your natural smile as well as maintain the function of the natural tooth.